 Discipleship is Kingdom work!
-It takes intentionality about building relationships with your women.
+It takes intentionality in building relationships with your women.
 It is a chance to go deep, and allow the Holy Spirit to transform lives through His Word and through His people.
-Yes, it opens you up to be vulnerable.
-But, with vulnerability there is also bravery!
+Yes, it also opens you up to be vulnerable.
+But, with vulnerability there is also strength!
 God will give you what you need to step into those spaces and use you to bring women into a deeper relationship with Him, being shaped into the image of Christ.
+It is not just an activity-it's a lifestyle.
+When Women's Ministries focus on intentional discipleship, they create a powerful legacy of faith that transforms lives and communities for generations.